 - visual impairment

-- lactation not associated with childbirth or nursing (called galactorrhea)
+- galactorrhea , or lactation outside of childbirth or nursing

 - unexplained headaches